RasaHQ/helpdesk-assistant/data/nlu/nlu.md

 - no, use abraham.lincoln@example.com

 ## intent:human_handoff
 - I want a human
 - can I speak to an agent
 - real agent please
 - real human
 - chat with a live agent
 - give me a person please
 - i want to talk to a human

+## synonym:high
+- urgent
+- really important
+- escalated
+- escalate